Industry Insights

 "What Are Flavors?"

-A flavor is a response from our senses when we eat or drink.
+flavor is a response from our senses when we eat or drink.
 The two primary sensations that cause the detection of flavor are taste and smell.
 Without these senses (for example, when you are sick), food often becomes bland.
 Flavor is 80% of what we smell and 20% of what we taste.

 Let’s get a little scientific for a moment.
 The sensations of taste and smell are composed of Gustation, Olfaction, and Trigeminal.
 Gustation is the sensation of detecting taste, which occurs in the mouth; Olfaction occurs in the nose and is responsible for detecting an odor.
 Trigeminal appears in the brain; it controls sensation in the face and allows our body to chew our food.
 As you may already know, the five basic tastes are sweet, sour, bitter, salty, and umami.
 The Trigeminal sensations are the detection of more refined tastes such as cooling and spiciness.
 When these three senses combine, it can enrich the perception of a food’s flavor.